 Is it Intuition?
 Or Fear?

-I halted with a startle after I asked “are there any questions?” during my session, when a hand raised.
+I halted with a startle after I asked the group, “Are there any questions?” during my session, when a hand raised.
 A bright-eyed businesswoman desired clarification on the night’s topic of Intuition; she sought proof and precision to match her salon-styled haircut:

 “How do I know if I am feeling fear or intuition?”